-It is with great pleasure that I share with you the 2023-2024 Graduate Student Handbook at the University of San Diego.
+Welcome to your first year at the Joan B. Kroc School of Peace Studies at the University of San Diego.
+It is with great pleasure that I share with you the 2024-2025 Graduate Student Handbook.
 This handbook affirms USD's commitment to academic excellence by offering a guide to navigate the many aspects, commitments, and experiences of graduate student life.

-As you will read, the graduate handbook provides policies, rules and regulations to promote the highest standards for graduate study.
-It also captures the ways you can shape your own educational experience at USD, whether through opportunities, resources or significant information towards educational goals.
+Please use this guide to inform yourself about our policies, rules and regulations which reflect the highest standards for graduate study.
+The Graduate Student Handbook also defines how you can shape your own educational experience at USD, whether through opportunities, resources or significant information towards your educational goals.
 To keep apprised of upcoming events, programs and activities on campus; we invite you to view the Kroc school and USD websites and maintain close contact with the Academic Programs Office.

-Please, take advantage of all that USD has to offer and connect as much as you can with the campus community.
+I invite you to take advantage of all that USD has to offer and connect as much as you can with your colleagues and faculty. .
+Please feel free to find time to meet with me so that I can get to know you!

-On behalf of the faculty and staff of the Kroc School, we wish you all the very best in your extraordinary learning adventure.
+On behalf of the faculty and staff of the Kroc School, we wish you all a warm welcome and an extraordinary learning adventure.
+We're glad you are here!